-30 What employment-related taxes are prescribed by law?
+31 What employment-related taxes are prescribed by law?

 All employees working for an employer in France must be affiliated with the French social security system.
 The amount of the contribution is based on the employee's salary.
-In addition to social security and unemployment contributions, the main employment-related taxes are: the general social contribution, contribution to the social debt, providence (for employers employing more than nine employees), additional pensions for manager-level employees, tax on wages, construction, apprenticeship, and continuing training.
+In addition to social security and unemployment contributions, the main employment-related taxes are: the general social contribution, contribution to the social debt, providence, additional pensions for manager-level employees, tax on wages, construction, apprenticeship, and continuing training.
 The employer must withhold the employee's portion (at the approximate rate of 20 per cent) from the employee's gross salary and pay its own contribution to the social security bodies (at the approximate rate of 45 per cent) that comes on top of the employee's gross salary.
 Specific deductions are awarded to recently registered companies.